rbms-bsc/DCRMR/_pages/SOR/Statement-of-responsibility-relating-to-title-proper.md

 ## 2.21.34 Two or more statements of responsibility relating to title proper

-<a name="2.21.34.1">2.21.34.1</a> If there are two or more Statements of responsibility relating to title proper, transcribe them in the order indicated by their sequence on, or by the layout of, the title page.
-If the sequence and layout are ambiguous or insufficient to determine the order, transcribe the statements in the order that makes the most sense.
+<a name="2.21.34.1">2.21.34.1</a> If there are two or more Statements of responsibility relating to title proper, transcribe them in the order indicated by the sequence, layout, or lettering style on the preferred source of information.
+If the sequence, layout,or lettering style are ambiguous or insufficient to determine the order, transcribe the statements in the order that makes the most sense.

 >**Example:**
 ><CITE>di mons.
 Paolo Giouio vescouo di Nocera ; tradotte per M. Lodouico Domenichi</CITE>
 >>(*Comment*: Example formatted with ISBD punctuation for clarity)

+>**Example:**
+><CITE>C. Ansell delt. ; Francis Jukes aquatint fecit</CITE>
+>>(*Comment*: Example formatted with ISBD punctuation for clarity)

+>**Example:**
+><CITE>Harry Fenn ; S.V.
+Hunt</CITE>
+>>(*Comment*: Example formatted with ISBD punctuation for clarity)

+*Exception*: If there are two or more Statements of responsibility relating to title proper that represent the same person in the same role, and they are not Parallel statements of responsibility (see [2.215.33.Y.Y](/DCRMR/sor/Parallel-statement-of-responsibility-relating-to-title-proper/#221533yy-statements-of-responsibility-in-more-than-one-language-or-script-following-a-single-title)) transcribe the statement most explicit of the role.
+In case of doubt, choose the fuller or more prominent form of the name.
+Record the other statement in a Note on statement of responsibility if considered important.

+>**Example:**
+><CITE>drawn by C. Robinson ; engraved by T. Robinson</CITE>
+>>(*Comment*: “C.R.” and “T. Robinson sc.” appear respectively in the left and right corners of the image itself)

 ## 2.21.35 Terms of address, etc., in statements of responsibility relating to title proper